rohra-mehak/ScienceSync/README.md

    .\venv\Scripts\activate
    ```

+   Once it is activated, you will see `(venv)` prefix to your command line path,

-   Once it is activated , we can proceed to install dependencies
+   we can now proceed to install dependencies

 4. ### Install all dependencies